New Year Message |

 Just yesterday, there was an incident in France where a publishing house was the target.
 Men with firearms broke into a conference room and shot and killed twelve persons.
 Not everything is clear because the bandits have not being caught yet, but it is said to be an act of terrorism committed by the Islamic extremists.

-We cannot remain passive when we have these events reported daily from the New Year's Day.
+the New Year's Day.
 As I said a while ago, I am not being political.
-I care about the danger to our societies.
+I

 General election took place last December.
 It was a snap election and many of us wondered why at the end of the year.
 The voting rate was 52.66% less than the previous election that was the worst voter turnout at 59.32%.